 - 8.1.
-Recording should always be factual, and any opinions be clearly stated as such. - 8.2.
-Employees and volunteers should always make a record of any safeguarding concern and what was done about it.
-Therefore: - always make a written record immediately (or as soon as possible) of: - what was said or seen and by whom, - when it was said or seen, - > where it was said or seen and who was present. - Do not try to interpret what was said, as it should be a factual record only of information disclosed. - Do not amend the notes in any way.
-If needed make a new separate note instead.
+Recording should always be factual, and any opinions be clearly stated as such.

+- 8.2.
+Employees and volunteers should make a record of any safeguarding concern and what was done about it.
+Therefore:

+- always make a written record immediately (or as soon as possible) of:

+- what was said by whom,

+- when it was said,

+- where it was said and

+- > who was present.

+- Do not try to interpret what was said, as it should be a factual record only of information disclosed.

+- Do not amend these notes in any way.